damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

   1. We don't have to mess around with SVGs in CSS.
 You cannot change the color of SVGs in CSS.
 6. We'll increase developer workflow by using more native libraries.
 You can do this through Ruby but we can let the Frontend library deal with our CSS problems.
 7. We can use a `vendor` file.
 You put all your common libraries in a separate file named `vendor`.
 Then your server just downloads all the files once.
 Your external libraries change very infrequently, so you shouldn't have to reload them all the time.
 8. With Webpack deferred modules you can load just the JS you need to boot.
 Then you do a `require ensured`.
-With this Webpack will do a quick call to the server and request the exact JS you need.
+With this, Webpack will do a quick call to the server and request the exact JS you need.
 It keeps the size of the file really small.

 Regarding point 2 above, [Evan You says](https://github.com/vuejs/vue/issues/2873):